-The Emerging Women's Leadership Conference provides high-potential women with an opportunity to develop their business and leadership skills.
-The conference offers a distinct development experience that fosters the leadership capacity of each woman, thus enhancing her ability to create and sustain long-term growth within her organization.
-Instruction, break-out work, presentations to supervisors and speakers fill three meaningful days for the participants and their companies.
+The Emerging Women's Leadership Conference will provide high-potential women with an opportunity to develop their business and leadership skills.
+Graduates of the conference will leave with an individualized and distinct development experience that fosters the leadership capacity of each woman, thus enhancing her ability to create and sustain long-term growth within her organization.

 Participants will receive a Duquesne University certificate from the Palumbo-Donahue School of Business.

 Virginia (Ginny) Berger is founder and principal of Partners for Performance, a strategic consulting organization that has assisted over 40 businesses and educational organizations align people, processes, technology and products with strategic business goals.
 She has extensive experience in leadership consulting, coaching and development, strategic business planning, change management, key issues resolution, process re-engineering, performance management and organizational development.